Rouen duck and mallard duck

 On the other hand, dual lines on the front ensure that it is a Rouen duckling.
 Another way to recognize them is to check their weight.
 A Rouen duckling is a heavy bird weighing 3 to 4 kilograms, while a Mallard is just 0.7 to 1.6 kilograms on average.

-Origin difference
+Origin Difference

 Before their popularity as display birds, they were utilized as common farm ducks.
 In several locations worldwide, they are currently being bred in captivity.

-The Rouen duckling and mallard both have virtually identical plumage colors.
+The Rouen duckling and Mallard both have virtually identical plumage colors.
 Female Rouen ducks have substantially deeper brown plumage than the mallards do, though.
-Compared to mallards, Rouen ducks also have longer and more colorful speculum feathers.
+Compared to Mallards, Rouen ducks also have longer and more colorful speculum feathers.

 Mallards are lighter than Rouen ducks.
-Rouen ducks raised for food typically weigh 6 to 8 pounds (2.7 to 3.6 kg), while standard-bred ducks can weigh up to 12 pounds (4.1-5.4 kg).
-A medium-sized duck that weighs between 1.5 and 3.5 pounds is the mallard (0.7-1.6 kg).
+Rouen ducks raised for food typically weigh 6 to 8 pounds (2.7 to 3.6 kg), while standard-bred Rouen ducks can weigh up to 12 pounds (5.4 kg).
+Mallards are medium-sized ducks that weigh between 1.5 and 3.5 pounds (0.7 to 1.6 kg).

 FAQs